First Visit Definition

-The First Visit Metric tracks how people are finding your website, such as organic search or social media, and how engaged they are with your website.
-This metric bases engagement on one of two thresholds: Average Time on Site, and Pages per Visit.
-Once a threshold has been defined (eg: Average Time on Site greater than 10 seconds) new visitors are categorized as either engaged or not engaged.
+The First Visit Metric tracks how people are finding your websites, such as through organic search or social media, and how engaged they are with your website.
+This metric bases engagement on one of two thresholds: Average Time on Site and Pages per Visit.
+Once a threshold has been defined (e.g., Average Time on Site greater than 10 seconds), new visitors are categorized as either engaged or not engaged.

-This metric is important as it allows marketers to understand, at a glance, which traffic sources are driving high quality traffic.
+This metric is important as it allows marketers to understand, at a glance, which traffic sources are driving high-quality traffic.
 Using the first visit metric, marketers can explain and dig deeper into sudden spikes in traffic.
-The total number of new visits represents the amount of new people entering into the funnel on a monthly visit.
+The total number of new visits represents the number of new people entering the funnel on a monthly visit.

 For a digital marketer, it’s essential to understand which traffic channels or sources are driving visitors to a website.
 Web traffic sources is a core metric that reflects the success of each strategy in the digital marketer’s toolkit.
-This metric uses the standard Google Analytics definition of traffic channel groupings.
-Consider tracking the Web Traffic Sources metric for a deeper understanding of traffic trends.
+This digital marketing metric uses the standard Google Analytics definition of traffic channel groupings.
+Consider tracking the Web Traffic Sources metric to better understand traffic trends.

 Engaged vs Not Engaged